blewy/aprofs/docs/index.md

 `aprofs` project.

-This is a side project that allows to implement some of the ideas that came from the investigation about how can we use shapley values to get aproximate predictions.
+This is a side project that allows to implement some of the ideas that came from the investigation about how can we use shapley values to get approximate predictions.

 In here we take account og the additive nature of shapley values, and disregard a bit the potential problems with correlations/interaction that happened.

-The idea of the worflow is to help you select your features, getting a simpler model.
-Then understand your features using shapley values and the concept of aproximate prediction.
+The idea of the workflow is to help you select your features, getting a simpler model.
+Then understand your features using shapley values and the concept of approximate prediction.

 Always trying to use the **marginal effect** of the calculated shapley values.